quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

     :show-inheritance:
 ```

-Additionally in order to express relationships between coordinates and/or variables the
+Additionally in order to express relationships between coordinates and/or variables
 the following template is provided:

 ```{eval-rst}